 1906: The group adopted the name of the Emergency Society and grew to 25 members.
 They joined the community’s efforts in sending aid to the victims of the San Francisco earthquake.
 They sewed clothing and blankets for the 300,000 people who were left homeless.

 1908: The Society formed the Visiting Nurses Association of Neenah and Menasha.
 Members raised funds by hosting teas to help finance the new organization.
 Eventually it became its own independent entity.
-It is still in existence today and is known as the Valley VNA Senior Services.
+It is still in existence today and is known as the Valley VNA Senior Care.

 1909: The Emergency Society members were instrumental in establishing the Theda Clark Hospital.
 The Society provided all supplies for the nursery from 1923 until 1958.

 1917: The Emergency Society assisted in establishing the Red Cross relief in Neenah.